 Upon its installation, you can access it by going to Settings > GP Back To Top in your Dashboard.

 As we’ve already stressed, GP Plugin’s settings are easy to work with.
 But most importantly, the plugin itself works great.
-There are only settings that allow you to adjust options such as button’s size, font size and background color.
+There are only settings that allow you to adjust options such as the button’s size, font size, and background color.

 Once you implement the back to top button into your page with this plugin, here’s how it will look like: